atharao/My-website/README.md

 # Portfolio Website

-This repository contains the code for portfolio website.
-The website showcases my skills, experience, and contact information in a visually appealing manner.
+This repository contains the Source code for portfolio website.

 Feel free to explore the live version of portfolio website to see the actual content and animations